The 10 steps to happiness

 The fantastic thing about research is that it fuels you with ideas.
 It’s like an endless web you enter, of ideas that lead to more ideas and more possibilities.

-The important thing is to start, invest your time into reading blogs and books and begin to understand what your creative field is about and what you need to do to get started.
+The important thing is to start, invest your time in reading creativity blogs and books and begin to understand what your creative field is about and what you need to do to get started.

 7. Immerse yourself in your field of work